openwdl/wdl/versions/1.1/SPEC.md

   alias GrandChild as GrandChild2
 ```

-A struct can always be aliased even if its name does not conflict with another struct in the global namespace.
-When a struct is imported with an alias, it is added to the global namespace only under that alias.
-If aliases are used for some structs in an imported WDL but not others, the unaliased structs are still imported into the global namespace under their original names.
+A `Struct` can always be aliased even if its name does not conflict with another `Struct` in the global namespace.
+When a `Struct` is imported with an alias, it is added to the global namespace only under that alias.
+If aliases are used for some `Struct`s in an imported WDL but not others, the unaliased `Struct`s are still imported into the global namespace under their original names.

 ### Struct Usage

-[Member access](#member-access) for structs is the same as for `Object`s and calls.
+A `Struct`s members are [accessed](#member-access) using a `.` to separate the identifier from the member name.
+For example:

 ```wdl
 struct Wizard {